 No anti-doping rule violation proceeding may be commenced against an Athlete or other Person unless he or she has been notified of the anti-doping rule violation as provided in Article 7, or notification has been reasonably attempted, within ten years from the date the violation is asserted to have occurred.

-ARTICLE 18 COMPLIANCE REPORTS TO WADA

-This article has been removed by ASADA.
+ARTICLE 18 COMPLIANCE REPORTS TO WADA This article has not be een included by SIA.

 ARTICLE 19 EDUCATION